louis-young/token-authentication-service/README.md

 # Login API

-REST API for an authentication boilerplate using Node, Express and MongoDB.
+A REST API for an authentication boilerplate using Node, Express and MongoDB.

 ![Login](documentation/login.jpg)